CA4022/CSC1109-Data-Speed-and-Scale/docs/sandbox.md

         have adequate RAM and swap space allocated on your machine (see the [Docker Setup](./index.md#docker-setup) section of the [Home](./index.md) page for more info).
+- My `lab_cache` volume is filling all of my disk space
+    - The container images being used to build our pseudo-distributed clusters for this lab can be quite large and, sadly, this is an unavoidable side-effect of simulating these systems and their many software tools and components.
+While we cannot ensure your `lab_cache` remains small, there are steps we can take to try and manage the size of the cache as we proceed through the various labs.
+For example, if you run the command `podman system prune` inside a running lab container this will remove all stopped containers, and dangling or unused cached resources which should reduce its size.
+In extremely disk constrained cases it may be necessary to run your lab containers without mounting the cache, which should prevent this problem entirely but would **dramatically** increase the time it takes for each lab container's cluster stack to start up, usually increasing it to at least 20 minutes.
+For this reason we generally recommend to try and clear enough space to accommodate the cache, or if running without a cache is **completely necessary** to attempt to start your lab container and cluster stack at least an hour before the labs are due to begin.
 - My issue isn't listed here!
     - If you're experiencing an issue that isn't included here please don't hesitate to ask us for assistance.
 We can help you figure out what the problem is, and if it comes up often enough